brandonjaipersaud/Unbias_mkdocs/docs/index.md

 - **Text Debiasing:** Process any text and receive a debiased version in return.
 This ensures the content is neutral concerning gender, race, age groups, and is free from toxic or harmful language.

 *Our models are built on BERT, RobERTa and LLama 2 7B quantized models.*

-## Additional Highlights

-- **Pre-trained Models:** Uses specialized models from the renowned [Hugging Face's Transformers library](https://huggingface.co/docs/transformers/index).
-These models are especially tailored for bias detection and debiasing tasks.

-- **Efficient Pipelines:** Designed with intuitive pipelines, making it easier to incorporate into applications or other projects.

-- **Analytical Tools:** Handy tools available to transform results into structured data for further analysis.

 ## How to install UnBIAS